How to Clean an Inflatable Kayak (May 2026) Expert Guide

 Step 2: Basic Wipe Down

-Using your first towel (slightly damp), wipe down all surfaces.
+Using your first microfiber cloth (slightly damp), wipe down all surfaces.
 Start from the top and work down.
 Hit these areas extra hard:

 - Where your feet rest (sunscreen buildup)